 According to the Tufts Center for the Study of Drug Development (DiMasi, 2014) roughly 30% of the total cost of an approved new compound is attributed to the pre-human phase of the research which includes the drug discovery and the pre-clinical phase.
 That is a huge potential for savings which can be materialized using the tools and processes described in this paper.

-A Nature’s Review article (Waring, Arrowsmith , Leach, Leeson, Mandrell, Owen, Pairaudeau, Pennie, Pickett, Wang, Wallace, Weir, 2015) presents a model which defines the distinct phases of drug discovery and development starting at the initial stage of “target-to-hit” to the final stage of releasing the drug to the market.
+A Nature’s Review article (Waring, et al., 2015) presents a model which defines the distinct phases of drug discovery and development starting at the initial stage of “target-to-hit” to the final stage of releasing the drug to the market.
 The model describes (among other identifiers) the probability of a successful transition from one stage to the next and the phase cost for each project.
 The model estimates the total cost to achieve one drug launch per year at $1,778 million. per NME launch.
 It is important to note that this model does not include investments for exploratory discovery research (which as mentioned before is rarely performed in the industry), post-launch expenses or overheads (that is, salaries for employees not engaged in R&D activities but necessary to support the organization).

 Figure 4 Candidates Required for a Single Release